2024-25 Edition

 Faculty

 Hillary Berk, Ph.D.
-University of California, Berkeley, Assistant Professor of Teaching of Criminology, Law and Society (sociology of law/law and society, gender, family, reproduction and surrogacy, law and emotion, civil rights, dispute resolution)
+University of California, Berkeley, Associate Professor of Teaching of Criminology, Law and Society (sociology of law/law and society, gender, family, reproduction and surrogacy, law and emotion, civil rights, dispute resolution)

 Lee Cabatingan, Ph.D.
-University of Chicago, Assistant Professor of Criminology, Law and Society; Anthropology (Caribbean law and sovereignty; construction of authority at the Caribbean Court of Justice)
+University of Chicago, Assistant Professor of Criminology, Law and Society; Anthropology (anthropology of law, sovereignty, property, postcolonial studies, ethnography and qualitative methods)

 Kitty C. Calavita, Ph.D.
 University of Delaware, Professor Emerita of Criminology, Law and Society (sociology of law, criminology, social deviance, immigration, inequality)